LRitzdorf/TheJeffDeanFacts/README.md

 - Google: it's basically a Jeff Dean's side project.
 - Jeff Dean has to unoptimize his code so that reviewers believe it was written by a human.
 - Websearch is just a large unittest Jeff wrote for his real app.
 - Jeff Dean doesn't need speakers or headphones.
-He just types "cat \*.mp3", glances at the screen, and his brain decodes the music in the background while he works.
+He just types `cat \*.mp3`, glances at the screen, and his brain decodes the music in the background while he works.
 - Jeff Dean has Perl Readability. (**TRUE**)
 - Jeff Dean quicksorts his laundry.
 - The OR ELSE construct had to be removed from ISO C after Jeff Dean used it in Mustang and kernels started panicking in terror.
 - Jeff Dean is not afraid of evil constructors.
 They are afraid of him.
 - Jeff Dean doesn't write bugs, just features you are unable to understand.
 - Jeff Dean eschews both Emacs and VI.
-He types his code into zcat, because it's faster that way.
+He types his code into `zcat`, because it's faster that way.
-- When Jeff Dean sends an ethernet frame there are no collisions because the competing frames retreat back up into the buffer memory on their source nic.
+- When Jeff Dean sends an Ethernet frame, there are no collisions because the competing frames retreat back up into the buffer memory on their source network cards.
-- Jeff once simultaneously reduced all binary sizes by 3% and raised the severity of a previously known low-priority python bug to critical-priority in a single change that contained no python code.
+- Jeff once simultaneously reduced all binary sizes by 3% and raised the severity of a previously known low-priority Python bug to critical-priority in a single change that contained no Python code.
-- One day Jeff Dean grabbed his Etch-a-Sketch instead of his laptop on his way out the door.
+- One day, Jeff Dean grabbed his Etch-a-Sketch instead of his laptop on his way out the door.
 On his way back home to get his real laptop, he programmed the Etch-a-Sketch to play Tetris.
 - The x86-64 spec includes several undocumented instructions marked private use.
 They are actually for Jeff Dean's use.
 - Knuth mailed a copy of <u>The Art of Computer Programming</u> to Google.
 Jeff Dean autographed it and mailed it back.
 - When he heard that Jeff Dean's autobiography would be exclusive to the platform, Richard Stallman bought a Kindle.
 - Jeff Dean can losslessly compress random data.
-- When asked if the facts about him are true, Jeff Dean responded "111111".
+- When asked if the facts about him are true, Jeff Dean responded with "111111".
 While the interviewer was still trying to figure out what he meant, he clarified, "every single bit of it is true."
 - Jeff Dean mines bitcoins.
 In his head.